 How are Ultrasounds Used in Medical Imaging?

-When you hear the word ultrasound, you probably think of pregnancies and gender reveals but ultrasound imaging, or sonography, is used in a variety of instances in which a medical diagnosis is needed.
+When you hear the word ultrasound, you probably think of pregnancies and gender reveals but ultrasound imaging is used in a variety of instances in which a medical diagnosis is needed.
 We'll explain the basics of ultrasounds, what they are used for, how to prepare for your appointment, and what to expect during the procedure.

 What is a general ultrasound?